 Because of its versatility, headshot photographers use loop lighting frequently.

 Portrait lighting patterns add definition to faces, because of the shadows that are formed, which is why it’s like sculpting with light.
-Portrait photographers choose different lighting patterns to suit different faces and create different moods.
+But the thing about people is that we’re all different and our faces are different shapes.
+So portrait photographers choose different lighting patterns to suit different faces and create different moods.

 Loop lighting suits most people and works ideally with oval-shaped faces.
 The downward sloping shadow created by loop lighting, appears to lengthen the face, so it’s also flattering for round or square faces.
 In a subtle way it also defines the cheekbones, making them seem slightly higher.

 It’s also a versatile type of lighting, because loop lighting can be used as broad lighting, which slims down wider faces, or short lighting, which fills out narrow faces.
 Very briefly, broad lighting is when the shadow side of the face is away from camera and short lighting is when the shadows are on the camera side of the face, like in the image below.